kgdunn/matlab-R-tutorial/python-matlab-tutorial/python-matlab-tutorial.rst

 * IronPython: http://ironpython.net/
 * JPython: http://www.jython.org/

-For this course we recommend you use the version distributed from http://www.pythonxy.com/, and called Python(X,Y).
+For this tutorial we recommend you use the version distributed from http://www.pythonxy.com/, and called Python(X,Y).
 If you are an experienced programmer, comfortable with the command prompt, then we actually recommend you use `Enthought's Python distribution <http://www.enthought.com/epd>`_: see the :ref:`Mac/Linux instructions <matpy-mac-linux-install>` below.

 **Python(X,Y) installation**